skylvr1289/springboot-aws-s3-demo/README.md

-# springboot-aws-s3-demo
+# Springboot AWS S3 Demo
-Sample Springboot application to use Local AWS Profile to Use AWS S3 fucntions.
+Sample Springboot application to use Local AWS Profile to access S3 functionalities.
+# How to run
    1. Set the local aws profile (You can use cago, Gossamer3). check this video  how to setup aws profile in local.
    2. Verify your C:\Users\<user_name>\.aws\credentials file.
 It should like like: